Nyx111213/Nyx111213/README.md

-- 👋 Hi, I’m @NDivenaSlays
+- 👋 Hi, I’m @DivenaSlays
 - 👀 I’m interested in Python
 - 🏆 I was a moderator in Legendary Game.
+(It got deleted due to personal reasons.)
 - ❤️ My passion is Python!
 - 🤝 That's it.
 Bye!